 Euroclear was created in 1968 to hold securities for participants of Euroclear and to clear and settle transactions between Euroclear participants through simultaneous electronic book-entry delivery against payment.
 This system eliminates the need for physical movement of securities and any risk from lack of simultaneous transfers of securities and cash.
 Euroclear includes various other services, including securities lending and borrowing and interfaces with domestic markets in several countries.
 The Euroclear System is operated by Euroclear Bank S.A./N.V., as the Euroclear operator.
 The Euroclear operator conducts all operations.
-All Euroclear securities clearance accounts and Euroclear cash accounts are accounts with the Euroclear operator.
-The Euroclear operator establishes policy for Euroclear on behalf of Euroclear participants.
+All Euroclear operator establishes policy for Euroclear on behalf of Euroclear participants.
 Euroclear participants include banks, including central banks, securities brokers and dealers and other professional financial intermediaries and may include the underwriters.
 Indirect access to Euroclear is also available to other firms that clear through or maintain a custodial relationship with a Euroclear participant, either directly or indirectly.

 Securities clearance accounts and cash accounts with the Euroclear operator are governed by the Terms and Conditions Governing Use of Euroclear and the related Operating Procedures of the Euroclear System, and applicable Belgian law.
-These Terms and Conditions govern transfers of securities and cash within Euroclear, withdrawals of securities and cash from Euroclear, and receipts of payments with respect to securities in Euroclear.
-All securities in Euroclear are held on a fungible basis without attribution of specific securities to specific securities clearance accounts.
+These Terms and Conditions govern transfers of securities and cash within Euroclear, withdrawals of securities and cash from Euroclear, and receipts of payments with respect to securities in Euroclear are held on a fungible basis without attribution of specific securities to specific securities clearance accounts.
 The Euroclear operator acts under the Terms and Conditions only on behalf of Euroclear participants, and has no record of or relationship with persons holding through Euroclear participants.